 relationship skills toward which Authentix clients and their coaches, both, could aspire in our engagements.
-Having worked with this list for several years I anticipated that, by sharing them with the senior group, Chant would be able to develop from this list as a base a practical form for the blueprint for increasing the level of trust each Chant person would feel able, safely, to repose in the empathy of other Chant people.
+Having worked with this list for several years I anticipated that, by sharing it with his senior team, Chant would be able to develop, from this list as a base, a practical form for the corporate increasing the level of trust each Chant person would feel able to repose safely in the authenticity and empathy of other Chant people.
 I therefore proposed inserting a preface to the existing ESOP draft –